gurditsingh/hydeout/_posts/test.md

 ## Step 3: Azure Synapse Analytics
 As we understand in step 2 if we move to cloud then we need to managed the maintenance, security and integration for each and every services separately.
-As we involve more services complexity and management of your architecture become hard need to maint
+As we involve more services complexity and management of your architecture become hard need to maintain so many things.

+So what if Azure can give us a single environment which has all of these things that's where you see azure synapse analytics

 ![DW](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/Cloud-DWH.jpg?raw=true)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODAzOTU5OTE0LC03MTE3MDgzNjEsLTM5Nj
-cxNzI4Niw2ODU1MzA3OTEsNzE1MzAyNzUyLDE4NzQ3OTEzNDIs
-LTk4NDIxMzMxNywxNjMwMzI4ODUzLC0xNTk1MjkxNTYsLTEyMj
-YyODA4ODcsLTE0Njk1MTIwMDgsLTE2OTU1MTA2OTUsMzAzNzgz
-MjYxLDE0NTM4OTYwMTIsLTIwNTM3NTQ2MjcsLTgwNDU1OTExNi
-w1OTg1ODA5MTYsLTYwMzIwNDk0MywzMDkxOTQwMjMsOTY5MjY2
-NzQ0XX0=
+eyJoaXN0b3J5IjpbLTE1NDI1MjY1NDAsLTcxMTcwODM2MSwtMz
+k2NzE3Mjg2LDY4NTUzMDc5MSw3MTUzMDI3NTIsMTg3NDc5MTM0
+MiwtOTg0MjEzMzE3LDE2MzAzMjg4NTMsLTE1OTUyOTE1NiwtMT
+IyNjI4MDg4NywtMTQ2OTUxMjAwOCwtMTY5NTUxMDY5NSwzMDM3
+ODMyNjEsMTQ1Mzg5NjAxMiwtMjA1Mzc1NDYyNywtODA0NTU5MT
+E2LDU5ODU4MDkxNiwtNjAzMjA0OTQzLDMwOTE5NDAyMyw5Njky
+NjY3NDRdfQ==
 -->